 - Reduction-Based Control of Three-Dimensional Bipedal Walking Robots.

-(Abstract, Full Text, Supplemental Equations, Straight Walking Movie, Turning Movie)
+(Abstract, PDF, Full Text, Supplemental Equations, Straight Walking Movie, Turning Movie)

 In this paper we develop the concept of reduction-based control,